aspose-words/Aspose.Words-Documentation/net/developer-guide/rendering/using-truetype-fonts/specifying-truetype-fonts-location/_index.md

 You can download the template file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Rendering.docx).

 An extra Boolean parameter controls whether fonts are scanned recursively through all folders, hence scanning all child folders of a specified folder.
-The following example demonstrates how to set Aspose.Words to look in many folders for TrueType fonts when rendering or embedding fonts:
+The following example shows how to set Aspose.Words to look in a few folders for TrueType fonts when rendering or embedding fonts:

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Rendering-Printing-SetFontsFoldersMultipleFolders-SetFontsFoldersMultipleFolders.cs" >}}